calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

 * How could a lesson/activity be structured to bridge multiple subjects?
 Come prepared to next weeks session with suggestions so we can embark on a discussion.

-Introduction (whole group 20min)
+Introduction (whole group 15min to 30min?)
 ------------

+Shared whiteboard for ideas followed by discussion.

 * Scenario: Computing does not exist as a subject on it's own.
 * What would Computing in schools look like?
 * How could it be done?
+* What would the issues be?
+What would be the benefits?

 Ofsted and Computing (lecture 10min)